dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

 res = (HttpWebResponse)req.GetResponse();
 //...Check the response for OK vs ERROR message
 ```
 The logic around this is more complex than it needs to be.
-With Web API, we have a much easier approach to creating an HTTP api that will feel much more standard than the attempt to create an API using the mega-postback pattern.
+With Web API, we have a much easier approach to creating an HTTP api that will feel much more standard than the attempt to create an API using this mega-postback pattern.
 ##Adding a Web API controller
 Luckily, we added Web API back when we updated the grid components so adding a new controller is easy.
 Right click the Controllers folder and select Add-> Controller.
 Select the Web Api Controller - Empty template and name the controller BugController.
 We will add the `Authorize` attribute to the BugController to ensure that only aunthenticated users can acess the endpoints exposed by this controller.
-Adding this simple attribute will replace a good 30-40 lines of code from the insert_bug.aspx code.
+Adding this simple attribute will eliminate 30-40 lines of code from insert_bug.aspx.
 The authentication step will be handled separately by the caller as we will see later.
 Next, we will add a placeholder for the Post method.
-This method will be accessed by the API client by sending a POST request to api/Bug.
+This method will be accessed by the API client by sending a POST request to `api/BugFromEmail`.
 ```
 [Authorize]
-public class BugController : ApiController
+public class BugFromEmailController : ApiController
 {
     [HttpPost]
     public IHttpActionResult Post()